 This might be a difficult task for some parents to follow, especially for those surrounded by other parents who buy their kids whatever they want.
 However, when you stop spoiling your kids, you'll have more money to use for an early retirement.
 You might also find some good opportunities to teach your children better spending habits.

-Never put saving for your child's college tuition over saving for your retirement — this is especially true if you're determined to retire early.
 With tuition costing tens of thousands of dollars over four years, it can take a big chunk out of your early retirement savings fund.
 Instead, focus on saving for retirement first and help your kid apply for scholarships, grants, work-study and part-time jobs to help offset college costs.
 If you are going to help with college expenses, make it part of your early retirement plan.
 Open a 529 plan and contribute early and often, just like your retirement savings.

-Some middle agers are selling the bulk of their possessions — including their homes — and moving into tricked-out tiny houses, mobile homes and houseboats.
-These options open the door to a life of leisure travel and can eliminate major expenses, such as property taxes and mortgage payments.
+Some middle-aged people are selling the bulk of their possessions — including their homes — and moving into smaller, less expensive homes.
+Minimalism opens the door to a life of leisure travel and can eliminate major expenses, such as property taxes and mortgage payments.
 If a tiny home isn't for you, you can still downsize from that big family house to a just for two home when you are ready.
 Roll that equity into your retirement savings.
 It's often tax-free if you've lived there more than five years.

 30. Don’t Give Up

-You might think that because you've hit a certain age, it’s too late to retire early.
+You might think that because you've hit a certain age, it's too late to retire early.
 It doesn't have to be.
 You just need to save bigger and faster.
 You can implement these tips at any point and start seeing the results.
 Even saving a little bit can start the momentum toward building wealth for your early retirement.

-Jaime Catmull contributed to the reporting for this article
+Brian Nelson contributed to the reporting for this article.